-The Computational Sciences & Mathematics Division (CSMD) provides creative scientific and technological solutions to challenges in problems of national and global importance by pursuing a robust portfolio of fundamental and applied research at the frontiers of computer science, computational engineering, software engineering, cybersecurity, applied mathematics, statistics, data science, and visual analytics.
+The Advanced Computing, Mathematics & Data (ACMD) Division provides creative scientific and technological solutions to challenges in problems of national and global importance by pursuing a robust portfolio of fundamental and applied research at the frontiers of computer science, computational engineering, software engineering, cybersecurity, applied mathematics, statistics, data science, and visual analytics.

 - Computational Mathematics